BGI-Qingdao/MetaTrass/README.md

 	       GetCleandata    ->  Cleandata filtered by SOAPfilter
-	       Kraken2Taxon    ->  Taxonomic total reads under references database by Kraken TXACBrefiner    ->  Refining read id by using Taxonomic information and superior coBarcoding set ReadID2Fastq    ->  Covert the refined read id from total fastq to each speices MetaAssembly    ->  Co-barcoding genome assembly by using SUPERNOVA ContigPurify    ->  Purifying the initial assembly sequences to the final MAG based on the references
+	       Kraken2Taxon    ->  Taxonomic total reads under references database by Kraken TXACBrefiner    ->  Refining read id by using Taxonomic information and superior coBarcoding set ReadID2Fastq    ->  Convert the refined read id from total fastq to each speices MetaAssembly    ->  Co-barcoding genome assembly by using SUPERNOVA ContigPurify    ->  Purifying the initial assembly sequences to the final MAG based on the references